PayID vs POLi vs Bank Transfer Australia – Which Is Fastest for Deposits & Withdrawals?

 What Is a Traditional Bank Transfer?

-Depending on the banks involved and how the transfer is routed, bank transfers may be close to real time or take longer (for example due to cut-off times, maintenance, or additional checks).
+Depending on the banks involved and how the transfer is processed, bank transfers may be close to real time or take longer because of cut-off times, maintenance periods or additional checks.

 Speed Comparison